 What you pack will depend heavily on the time of year you visit, so please keep that in mind when reading the list below.
 It’s also really important to take into account your own health concerns, as the temperatures can get very low.

-Watch our Iceland for first-timers video!
+But first, watch our Iceland for first-timers video!

 What is the weather like and when should I visit?